Competitor Analysis Factors to Consider

 What are the products and/or services they offer?

 Since you’re familiar with your rivals, the next step is to ask: what are they focused on?
-Then, find the nature of their product or service and see if it will be a contender for the products and services you’re offering.
+Then, through competitor research, find the nature of their product or service and see if it will be a contender for the products and services you’re offering.
 If you know what your competitors have on lock, you can better plan your business moves.

-You shouldn’t just go head-to-head with your competitors, especially the established ones — that’s a disaster just waiting to happen!
+You shouldn’t just go head-to-head with your competitors, especially the established ones—that’s a disaster just waiting to happen!
 Instead, start by looking where your rivals aren’t looking.
 Where there’s an established product or service, there’s an untapped demand elsewhere.
 So take your walking shoes and trod down that untrod path until you have the strength to beat out those competitors!

 Be wary, though, if you are.
 You may find that there is a reason why your competitors aren’t making bank on such ideas.